codydork/Spectra-executor/readme.md

 ### 📱 What’s Coming Next

 - **Mobile Version in Development:** A **mobile version** of Apex is on the way!
 The same exploit found on desktop versions of Roblox is confirmed to work on **Roblox mobile**, and development has already begun.
-Expect similar powerful features, including script execution and SaveInstance, on **mobile devices** soon.
+Expect similar powerful features, including script execution and post-fe and ss script execution, including require, on **mobile devices** soon.

 ---